petermr/CEVOpen/induction_test/introduction.md

 The induction process is designed to find out whether you and we are a good fit for a longer internship period.

+# Some thoughts on teamwork, especially for new/inducted interns (by PMR):
+## Teamwork and Openness
+CEVOpen is based on Open Teamwork, which may be new to some of you.
+Unlike traditional taught courses , and some research projects, the goal is for the project members, as a whole, to build tools and do research.
+The approach is like being in a sports team , e.g. cricket or soccer, where success is contributed by the whole team working together, sometimes in new ways.
+So, sometimes we will all do repetitive tasks such as annotating documents because we need several independent annotations.
+Or different members will work on different dictionaries or document sections.
+If one of these is missing, the whole project will be lessened or delayed or give the wrong results.
+Therefore the priority is the success of the project.

+But always because of the way we work we recognise and appreciate your individual contributions.

+Openness may be new to you although it is becoming mainstream in many scientific organizations.
+It involves:
+- transparency.
+What did you do? what are you thinking?
+- sharing.
+If you have a solution, or a problem then by sharing it with others we all benefit.
+- continued improvement.
+When you create something, if you share it immediately then you only have to create it once.
+It won't be perfect, but that's fine.
+The system is designed for continual improvement.
+## How we work.
+Whenever possible we work in small teams and share daily.
+We ask for a daily "standup" where  you tell everyone (in a sentence, with links):
+- what I did yesterday
+- what I am going to do today
+- what's blocking me (obstacles of any kind)
+This means that we can all connect with your activity and make comments or offer help.
+Any problem over a few hours can be discussed by the community as a whole.
+We recognise when things are going well and badly (they will do both!).
+We discuss and plan using Github Wikis - essentially a communal notebook of  "pages" where you can record and edit.
+We often create small communal miniprojects which act as targets and make sure we can integrate the work we have all done.
+We know that people come with a wide variety of knowledge and skills and through frequent communal discussion we adjust for this.
+There is a lot to learn and people do this at different rates.
+## The wider picture
+The principles and practice of CEVOpen are increasingly important in modern science and industry, particularly software.
+Being a team player is highly valued.
+This is also true of science funding where governments are insisting that research is Open, and there are specific funded projects.
+We also know from experience that Open Science is Better Science.
+The data and practice are continually refined from the start, the records are clearer (there is no "copying from private machine"), and the data are more validated.
+And the world can watch and appreciate what we are doing.
+We make presentations whenever opportunities arise.

 ## 1.1.
 What we expect
 - Information on other known commitments
     - Early warning of other commitments